autocrossblog/autocrossblog.github.io/_posts/2007-07-12-p240z-fiberglass-work-.md

 categories: [ 240z, datsun ]
 redirect_from:
     - p240z-fiberglass-work-
+description: Follow along as this blogger shares their experience repairing car floorboards using fiberglass, offering before and after photos.
 ---

 Tonight I spent some time working with fiberglass in the car.
 I was hoping to repair a few of the holes in the floorboards.

 I made quite a mess, but learned quite a bit.
 Here are some before photos.